Azure/microsoft-365-certification-quick-evaluation/README.md

 # Inputs for the Action

-* `cred`: mandatory.
-The credential you use to get Microsoft 365 quick assessments.
-This cred should be the same with the one in login.
+* `tenant-id`: mandatory.
+The tenant you logged in.
 * `report-name`: Optional.
 If you want to get Microsoft 365 quick assessments by report, you should create a report before you run the github action and set the report-name value the name of the report you created.[How to create an ACAT report](https://learn.microsoft.com/en-us/microsoft-365-app-certification/docs/automate-certification-with-acat).At least one of the 2 parameters `report-name` and `deployment-id` must be filled.
 (If both `report-name` and `deployment-id` are filled, the action will help get assessments of the resources in the deployments, and update the report's resource list with the resources in the deployment).
 * `deployment-id`: Optional.
 If you want to get Microsoft 365 quick assessments by deployment, you should get the id of your deployment, and pass the value to `deployment-id`.
 At least one of the 2 parameters `report-name` and `deployment-id` must be filled.(If both `report-name` and `deployment-id` are filled, the action will help get assessments of the resources in the deployments, and update the report's resource list with the resources in the deployment).